 Gear for a Luxury Kenya Safari

 So you have your location, and you have your time.
-But what do you wear on a Kenya safari?
-What to bring?
-Let’s break down the Kenya safari needs and must-haves:
+But what do you wear on a Kenyan safari?
+What do you bring?
+Let’s break down the Kenyan safari needs and must-haves:

 This is an essential item for game viewing during bush walks.
 If you’re embarking on a camping safari, you’ll need shoes to protect your feet from the local critters.